Andereoo/TkinterWeb/docs/source/upgrading.rst

     Version 4.12:

-    * Fixed more bugs.
+    * Fixed more minor bugs.
     * Side-scrolling is now supported.

     Version 4.13:

-    * Fixed more bugs, including a segfault when inserting a widget into the page's root element.
+    * Fixed more minor bugs, including a segfault when inserting a widget into the page's root element.
     * ``grid_propagate(0)`` and ``pack_propagate(0)`` no longer have any effect on the widget.
 Requested width and height will now always be respected.

     Version 4.14:

-    * Fixed more bugs.
+    * Fixed more minor bugs.
     * The :class:`.HtmlLabel` widget now automatically matches the ttk style.
     * Alternate text for broken images is now displayed natively through Tkhtml.

     Version 4.15:

-    * Fixed more bugs.
+    * Fixed more minor bugs.
     * Improved some error messages.
     * Improved code autocompletion.
     * All HTML widgets now bind to ``<Ctrl-A>`` by default.